ammo414/PoliticalCoding/README.md

 Is there a difference in what senators and representatives are discussing in congress and what is being discussed in the news?
 The best way to answer that is by collecting immense amounts of data from both sources, classifying topics, and comparing the overall landscape of what each group is discussing.

-This is a project to ingest congressional data from the [Library of Congress's API]([https://api.data.gov/docs/developer-manual/]) and political news from a Google News rss feed and to classify topics with a [pretrained Huggingface model](https://huggingface.co/poltextlab/xlm-roberta-large-english-legislative-cap-v3).
-We use [Airflow](https://airflow.apache.org/) to load data into a (Supabase) PostGreSQL database daily, which is then be connected to a [Superset](https://superset.apache.org/) instance for data analysis.
+This is a project to ingest congressional data from the [Library of Congress's API]([https://api.data.gov/docs/developer-manual/]) and political news from a Google News rss feed and to then classify those data's policy areas with a [pretrained Huggingface model](https://huggingface.co/poltextlab/xlm-roberta-large-english-legislative-cap-v3) using the [Comparative Agendas Project's (cap)](https://www.comparativeagendas.net/us) schema.
+We use [Airflow](https://airflow.apache.org/) to load data into a (Supabase) PostGreSQL database daily, which is then connected to a [Superset](https://superset.apache.org/) instance for data analysis.

 TODO: